 CAPM Exam Guidance

-To earn your Certified Associate in Project Management (CAPM)® certification, you need to meet the experience and education requirements, and pass the CAPM® examination, a 150-question, multiple-choice test.
+To earn your Certified Associate in Project Management (CAPM)® certification, you need to meet the experience or education requirements, and pass the CAPM examination, a 150-question, multiple-choice test.

 Register for a Course Now

-Register for Essentials of Project Management — an online, self-paced course that offers a concentrated review of each Knowledge Area in the PMBOK® Guide – Fifth Edition.
-It also provides the contact hours needed to meet certification application requirements.
+Register for Project Management Basics — the official PMI online course (developed and created by PMI) for CAPM prep.
+Based on the PMBOK® Guide – Sixth Edition, it also provides the contact hours needed to meet certification requirements.

 Tips to Prepare for the Exam